Fire and rescue services

 Ask permission before taking photos of:

-You need a visa to enter PNG and must apply for one before travel.
-Visas can't be obtained on arrival.
+You need a visa to enter PNG and must apply for a visa before travel.
+Australian citizens cannot obtain a visa on arrival.
 You can apply for certain visas online, such as eVisas. eVisas are available through the PNG eVisa portal.

 There have been reports of fraudulent websites targeting foreign nationals applying for eVisas to PNG.
 If applying for an eVisa, use the official PNG Immigration and Citizenship Authority website.
 It's illegal to work in PNG on a tourist visa.